Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Rome Resources completed its reverse takeover of Pathfinder Minerals in July 2024, admitting to AIM with £4 million raised before expenses.
 A subsequent strategic investment in December 2024 provided an additional £4.2 million, establishing the financial foundation for the company's current drilling program.
 The legacy dispute over Mozambique licenses was settled during this transition period, allowing management to concentrate exclusively on advancing the DRC tin assets.

 The company's leadership combines geological expertise with operational experience specific to North Kivu's challenging operating environment.
 Non-Executive Chairman Klaus Eckhof brings over 20 years of global mineral deposit development experience with a demonstrated DRC delivery track record.
 Chief Executive Officer Paul Barrett contributes 40 years of resource sector experience across Europe, Russia, Africa, and North America.
-Chief Operating Officer Mark Gasson provides 39 years of geological experience, including 20 years in the DRC, while Exploration Manager Jamie Anderson worked as Alphamin's Exploration Manager at the adjacent Bisie tin project for seven years, offering direct knowledge of the local geology and operational requirements.
+Exploration Manager Jamie Anderson worked as Alphamin's Exploration Manager at the adjacent Bisie tin project for seven years, offering direct knowledge of the local geology and operational requirements.

-Rome's corporate structure includes three additional non-executive directors with complementary skills in finance, legal, and natural resources.
+Rome's corporate structure includes two additional non-executive directors with complementary skills in finance, legal, and natural resources.
 Chief Financial Officer Philip Knowles previously held CFO positions at Firestone Diamonds and Stellar Diamonds, bringing public company financial management expertise.
-Non-Executive Director Serge Nawej Tshitembu, a Belgian-qualified lawyer and Congolese national, provides specialized knowledge of DRC mining law and regulatory frameworks.
 This team composition addresses the technical, operational, financial, and jurisdictional requirements for advancing an exploration project toward development in the DRC.

 Project Location and Infrastructure: Proximity to Operating Mine Reduces Development Risk